KeyboardKit/KeyboardKit/Readmes/Keyboard-Layouts.md

 * Subclass `iPadKeyboardLayoutProvider` and override any parts you'd like to change.

 I will gladly accept any PRs that improve the layout providers in this library. 👍

+## Optional

+It's woth mentioning that the concept of keyboard layouts is just a convenience.
+KeyboardKit doesn't force you to use keyboard layouts.
+Your keyboard extensions can look and behave however you want.